denisoed/sklad_bot/README.md

 # Sklad Telegram Bot

-Telegram Bot for managing Sklads and products.
+Telegram Bot for managing Sklads and products